run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

 ## Edit Configuration File

-If you are using OpenShift as your identity provider, you must edit the above file to configure Run:AI to use it:
+If you are using OpenShift as your identity provider, you must edit the above file to configure Run:ai to use it:

 * Change `backend.openshiftIdp.enabled` to true
-* Under `backend.openshiftIdpfirstAdmin`, provide the first administrator user of Run:AI.
+* Under `backend.openshiftIdpfirstAdmin`, provide the first administrator user of Run:ai.

 ## Install the Control Plane (Backend)